steqeq/0000/docs/how-to/system-optimization/mi300x/system-settings.rst

    [   0.000000] Kernel command line: [...] amd_iommu=on iommu=pt
    [...]

-Once the system is properly configured, ROCm software can be installed.
+Once the system is properly configured, ROCm software can be :doc:`installed <rocm-install-on-linux:index>`.

 .. _mi300x-system-management:

 System management
 =================

-In order to optimize the system performance, first the existing system configuration parameters and settings need to be understood.
-ROCm has some CLI tools that can provide system level information which give hints towards optimizing an user application.
+To optimize system performance, it's essential to first understand the existing system configuration parameters and settings.
+ROCm offers several CLI tools that can provide system-level information, offering valuable insights for optimizing user applications.

 For a complete guide on how to install, manage, or uninstall ROCm on Linux, refer to :doc:`rocm-install-on-linux:tutorial/quick-start`.
 For verifying that the